emilkarlsson88/Modern_CPP/PITCHME.md

 ![Press Down Key](assets/down-arrow.png)
 +++
 ![Image-Relative](https://media.giphy.com/media/PerRzSEG0PuKY/giphy.gif)
-C++ makes it harder to shoot yourself in the foot [than C does], but when you do, you blow away your whole leg! //Stroustrup
+"C++ makes it harder to shoot yourself in the foot [than C does], but when you do, you blow away your whole leg!" //Stroustrup

 +++?image=assets/books.jpg&size=auto 70%
 +++